ymmyk/searcharr/README.md

 **Double Caution**: Do not authenticate as an admin in a group chat.
 Always use a private message with your bot.

-### Search & Add a Series to Sonarr, a Movie to Radarr, or a Book to Readarr
+### Search & Add a Series to Sonarr, a Movie to Radarr, a Book to Readarr, or an Audiobook to Listenarr (2nd Readarr install)

 Send the bot a (private or group) message saying `/series <title>`, `/movie <title>`, or `/book <title>` (replace with custom command aliases, as configured in `settings.py`).
 The bot will reply with information about the first result, along with buttons to move forward and back within the search results, pop out to tvdb, TMDB, or IMDb, or Goodreads for books, add the current series/movie/book to Sonarr/Radarr/Readarr, or cancel the search.
-When you click the button to add the series/movie/book to Sonarr/Radarr/Readarr, the bot will ask what root folder to put the series/movie/book in, then what quality profile to use--unless you have only one root folder or quality profile enabled in Searcharr settings, in which case it will skip those steps and add the series/movie straight away.
+When you click the button to add the series/movie/book/audiobook to Sonarr/Radarr/Readarr/Listenarr, the bot will ask what root folder to put the series/movie/book in, then what quality profile to use--unless you have only one root folder or quality profile enabled in Searcharr settings, in which case it will skip those steps and add the series/movie straight away.

 ### Manage Users